markjsmit/mazeChallange/readme.md

 ## Have fun

 Enjoy the challange of building your own algorithm.
-And feel free to contribute your algorithm to this repo, so more examples will be available.
+And feel free to contribute your algorithm or mazes to this repo, so more examples will be available.